arboleya/coffee-toaster/README.md

 ## Extends directive

-Every time you use 'calss A extends B', CoffeeToaster reads the dependency -- "B" in this case -- and put it B before A, automagically.
+Every time you use 'class A extends B', CoffeeToaster reads the dependency -- "B" in this case -- and put it B before A, automagically.

 Of course, there must to be some file with the 'class B' declared inside of it, in your src folder.